-[Table 4-4](#) and [Figure 4-1](#) show the distribution of housing opportunity units at each income level according to their designated resource area.
-According to the 2023 TCAC/HCD opportunity map, Ceres is comprised of low and moderate resource areas.
+[Table 4-4](#) and [Figure 4-3](#) show the distribution of housing opportunity units at each income level according to their designated resource area.
+According to the 2023 TCAC/HCD opportunity map, Ceres is comprised of low, moderate, and high resource areas.
 Overall, the city is designated a low resource area ([Figure 4-1](#)).
-Citywide, there are two census tracts designated as moderate resource areas: Census Tract 27.01, located in the northeastern fringe of the city, and Census Tract 26.03, situated east of Highway 99.
-The Site Inventory does not include any housing opportunity sites in Census Tract 27.01 due to its location, which is farther from public services, employment opportunities, and other amenities.
-However, 33 residential units are anticipated to be accommodated in Census Tract 26.03, which is closer to the city's downtown core where public services and employment opportunities are more abundant.
+Citywide, there are four census tracts designated as moderate resource areas: Census Tract 25.04, located in the western quadrant, Census Tracts 26.03 and 30.03, located in the northeast quadrant, and Census Tract 30.04, located in the southeast quadrant of the city.

+Census Tract 27.01 is the only high resource area in the city, however, due to its lack of proximity to public services, employment opportunities, and other amenities no housing opportunity sites are planned here.
 The city's ability to accommodate residential land uses has been significantly impacted by the implementation of specific plans over the last two decades, which have expanded public services and amenities along the city's fringe areas.
 Recent examples of such plans are the West Landing and Whitmore Ranch Specific Plan Areas, which are expanding public services and amenities available to residents in the western and eastern regions of the city, respectively.
 As residential development continues to increase in Ceres, it is likely that plans will be developed to improve accessibility in the northeastern region of the city.